tsnl/snail-scheme/README.md

     -   The reactor is more of an accelerator than a primary workhorse.

+        It can be used by standard libraries.

+        E.g. windowing and 3D game engine can both use the reactor as a generic event pump and job manager.

 3. ACCELERATORS, DISTRIBUTED COMPUTING

     -   Key feature: ability to generate different code. <br/>